 Most people do not realize they have a broken blood vessel until someone tells them or they look in a mirror.
 This condition is not painful, and typically develops after blunt trauma to the eye.
 In most cases, treatment is not needed for a subconjunctival hemorrhage.

-Symptoms of a Broken Blood Vessel in the Eye
+Symptoms of a Broken Blood Vessel on the Front of the Eye

-Besides the visible bleeding between the sclera (the white part of the eye) and conjunctiva, many people describe a scratchy feeling on the surface of the eye.
-Pain is generally non-existent or minimal, and there is no change in vision, although discomfort and feelings of embarrassment are possible.
+Besides the visible bleeding between the sclera (the white part of the eye) and conjunctiva, many people describe a scratchy or itchy feeling on the surface of the eye.
+Pain is generally non-existent or minimal, and there is no change in vision, although there may be some discomfort.

 The conjunctiva contains several nerves and tiny blood vessels.
 These blood vessels (which are barely visible until they become inflamed and enlarged) are fragile, and their walls can easily break.
-Events that can cause blood vessels in the eye to break include:
+Events that can cause blood vessels on the front of the eye to break include:

 - Rubbing your eyes